This article refers to the 2011 fangame NetKeen. For the 1997 fangame of the same name, see NetKeen (1997).

 Team Deathmatch: 3-4 players compete as a team for a specified number of kills.
 Teams can be either 2v2, 1v2, or 1v3.

 Treasure Race: Players compete to collect the highest point value first.
 Players can still kill each other, but these do not count directly toward winning.
-Currently only 2 maps (Candy Dash in Keen 5, and Vertical Landing in keen 6 have point items for this type of game).
+Currently only 8 maps (Icing Shelf in Keen 4, Candy Dash in Keen 5, Vertical Landing in Keen 6, Toxin Tubes, Capital City, Candy Climb, Sugar Storage, and Hal's Kitchen in Keen Vorticons) have point items for this type of game.

 Players can choose between 8 different characters.
 Due to strict memory constraints, additional characters cannot be introduced.